Fine-Tuning & Customization¶

 Future: Bedrock Custom Model Import¶

 The output artifacts from managed customization are compatible with Amazon Bedrock Custom Model Import.
 This deployment path — importing your fine-tuned model into Bedrock for serverless inference — is planned for a future release.
-The current workflow deploys via SageMaker endpoints using do/adapter add or do/add-ic.
+The current workflow deploys via SageMaker AI endpoints using do/adapter add or do/add-ic.

 Troubleshooting¶